open-simh/simh/README-CMake.md

         PS C:\...\vcpkg> cd ..\open-simh
         PS C:\...\open-simh>
         ```
-  Then set the `VCPKG_ROOT` environment variable to the `vcpkg` installaton directory.
+  Then set the `VCPKG_ROOT` environment variable to the `vcpkg` installation directory.

 [^1]: `vcpkg` does not support the `v141_xp` toolkit required to compile Windows
 XP binaries.
 Windows XP is a target platform that SIMH can hopefully deprecate